 To their astonishment they could only find an old woman sitting nervously bandaging her bleeding leg.
 The building was searched throughout and there seemed to be no way that the hare could have escaped.
 It was concluded that the hare was the woman and that the woman was a witch.

 Beacon Hill near Beacon Point just to the south of Hawthorn Hive (see Seaham) is the highest point on the Durham coast where in times past fires were lit to warn mariners away from the dangerous shoreline.
 A little further to the south of here is the site of the colliery at Easington Colliery.

-The story of this colliery belongs almost entirely to the twentieth century.
+The story of this colliery belongs almost entirely to 20th century.
 It opened in 1899 and operated for a little less than a hundred years up until its closure on May 7, 1993.